The complete post-renovation cleaning checklist (Singapore edition)

 - Top of the mirror cabinet (yes, dust accumulates on top)

-- Floor drains — flush + clean the strainer
+- Floor drains — flush + clean the strainer (fine cement grit washed down during reno is a common cause of a slow-draining bathroom later)

 - Inside cabinet drawers (often left dusty by contractors)